Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

-If you’re reading these efficiency tips in preparation of buying your Tesla, consider if you can go for a bigger battery.
+If you’re reading these efficiency tips in preparation for buying your Tesla, consider if you can go for a bigger battery.
 Two Model 3 SR+ owner friends of mine feel the only thing they’d do differently is they could have gone for a Long-Range instead.

-But that doesn’t mean the SR+ battery is totally useless, you just need a bit more planning ahead for your trips.
+But that doesn’t mean the SR+ battery is useless, you just need a bit more planning ahead for your trips.

-A car is a huge investment and Teslas don’t come cheap.
+A car is a huge investment, and Teslas don’t come cheap.
 These tips can come in handy to take care of your Tesla and help achieve better efficiency.

 Not every tip would seem to have a massive impact on its own, but every little helps and could make a massive difference in how many miles you get from a single charge.

 …but by no means restrict yourself from having fun.
-There’s a lot of chargers that you can use to charge your vehicle when out and about.
+There are a lot of chargers that you can use to charge your vehicle when out and about.
 There are rapid chargers all over the country that can provide 80% charge in under 30 mins – many of them located at the services on UK motorways.

 So once in a while, there’s no harm in having some fun!

 I hope you learnt a thing or two about how to extend the Tesla range.

 What’s your favourite from the list above that has worked for you?